Firm Logo

 After you have been injured in an independent contractor job, you need to speak with New Jersey independent contractor injury lawyers to discuss the possibility that your employer has improperly classified you as an independent contractor.
 Contact Camili & Capo, PA today for a free, no-obligation consultation to learn more about how our firm may be able to help you get workers’ compensation benefits for an on-the-job injury.

-Frequently Asked Questions about Misclassified Independent Contractor Work Injuries
+Frequently Asked Questions About Misclassified Independent Contractor Work Injuries

 Meet your team